aristanetworks/avd/ansible_collections/arista/avd/roles/cloudvision/README.md

 ### Tasks

-1. Load the `structurd_config` and parse the CloudVision tags.
+1. Load the `structured_config` created by `eos_designs` and parse the CloudVision tags.
-2. Generate the CloudVision tags data structure.
-3. Use CloudVision APIs to apply the tags to the devices.
+2. Use CloudVision APIs to apply the tags to the devices.

 ## Requirements